vertigobr/vkpr-docs/docs/provisioning-guide/cloud-dev/cloud-dev.md

 These modules are responsible for communicating VKPR with our repository and running pipelines for provisioning with terraform.

-:::tip Terrafom Module |
+:::tip Terrafom Module
-To learn more about Terraform modules:
+To learn more about ours Terraform modules:
  - [terraform-aws-eks](https://gitlab.com/vkpr/terraform-aws-eks)
  - [terraform-digitalocean-cluster](https://gitlab.com/vkpr/terraform-digitalocean-cluster)
  - [terraform-kubernetes-kubeconfig](https://gitlab.com/vkpr/terraform-kubernetes-kubeconfig)